 - Chest Press

 - Reverse Curl

 To complete the minimum of 800 reps, each exercise will have to be done 133 times during the workout.
-As they say in New Zealand: "that's a lot of reps, mate!"
-Having watched pretty much all the videos on the BODYPUMP website, it looks to me like there are a lot (and I do mean a lot) of Clean and Press going on.
+As they say in New Zealand, "That's a lot of reps, mate!"
+Having watched pretty much all the videos on the BODYPUMP website, it looks to me like there's a lot (and I do mean a lot) of Clean and Press going on.